nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Registration Officer

 To open the detail view, follow these steps.
-On the Members tab, select a member that you wish to delete, and click members name.
+In the Members tab, select a member that you wish to delete, and click members name.
-1. On the Security Servers tab.
+1. In the Security Servers tab.
 2. Choose from the table a security server and click server code.

 The view contains three sections.